After Dark

 Eden Court Theatre and Cinema shines like a bright jewel on the banks of the Ness.
 Inside, it lights up dark nights with a dazzling array of drama, dance, and the best international cinema this side of the channel.

-Over the festive period, the family panto is the most dazzling show of them all; we’ve not missed a year since 1997!
-Make a family panto trip the cornerstone of an Inverness weekend, building shopping excursions, monster-hunting expeditions and delicious meals and drinks around showtime.
+Over the festive period, the family panto is the most dazzling show of them all!
+Make a family panto or take in a touring west-end show, build in a shopping excursion, monster-hunting expeditions and delicious meals and drinks around showtime.
 There is a myriad of hotels and guest houses within easy walking distance.
 The most wonderful time of the year?
 You better believe it!

 Out of this World

 Once out of the bright lights of Inverness, our region has almost perfect dark skies.
-I’ve cricked my neck countless times trying to take in the vastness of the Milky Way and pulled my car over while driving because the Aurora Borealis, Merrie Dancers or Northern Lights - call them what you will - have made their colourful presence known.
+You will crick your neck neck trying to take in the vastness of the Milky Way and pulling over while driving because the Aurora Borealis, Merrie Dancers or Northern Lights - call them what you will - have made their colourful presence known.
 It’s a breath-taking sight, one of nature’s finest.
-Ethereal and completely free.

 Download one of the free Aurora alert apps to tell you when conditions might be right for a good show in the sky.